-This blog has been written by the Newground Flood Team.
+This blog has been written by a member of the Newground Flood Team.

 So, what options are available to those businesses that may be struggling to obtain cover or afford insurance premiums?